Kafr 'Inan: Roman and Byzantine Kfar Hanania

 The earliest mentions of the village occur in sources from the Roman and Byzantine periods in Galilee, when it was then a Jewish village known as Kefar Hananya (or Kfar Hanania), that served as a center for pottery production in the Galilee.
 Most of the cooking ware in the Galilee between the 1st century BCE and the beginning of the 5th century CE was produced here.
 A Byzantine-period synagogue was partially carved out of the rock, probably during the 5th century CE, and its remains have been excavated east of the village.
 Khalidi mentions shafts and bases of columns, caves, a pool, and a burial ground discovered in archaeological excavations.

 During the Second Temple period, within a distance of less than a kilometer from Kfar Hananya, was the thriving village of Bersabe (now Khirbet es-Saba [Kh.
 Abu esh-Shebaʿ], Beer Sheba of the Galilee), a village mentioned in the writings of Josephus.

-Among the Kfar Hanania's most respected personages who is said to have been buried there was a Tanna (Jewish sage) of the 1st century, Eliezer ben Jacob I. The Talmud mentions it as the home of Rabbi Jacob of Kfar Hanan, a third-generation amora.
-As a result of Aramaic influence, the village became known as Kafr Hanan, a shortened form of Hananiah.
+Among the Kfar Hanania's most respected personages who is said to have been buried there was a Tanna (Jewish sage) of the 1st century, Eliezer ben Jacob I. The Talmud and Midrash mention it as the home of Rabbi Jacob of Kfar Ḥanīn, a third-generation amora.
+As a result of Aramaic influence, the village became known as Kafr Ḥanan, a shortened form of Hananiah.

 An Aramaic inscription dated to the 5th or 6th century was found on a kelilah (a polycandelon, i.e. a bronze chandelier holding glass lamps and suspended from the ceiling) in or near the Galilean village of Kefar Makr near Acre, reading "This polycandelon [kelilah] … [offered] to the holy place [the synagogue] of Kefar Hananyah.
 May they be remembered for good.
-Amen, selah, shalom, ptp t".
+Amen, selah, shalom".
 The chandelier, now exhibited in a Belgian museum, bears the inscription next to the images of Judaic religious objects: two menorahs (seven-branched candlesticks), a lulav (palm frond) and a shofar (ram's horn); for illustrations see here.